-- Ten Answers to the “When Are You Going to Have Kids” Question (blog post)
+- Ten Answers to the “When Are You Going to Have Kids” Question (article)

-- Ten “Snarky” Answers to the “When Are you Going to Have Kids” Question (blog post)
+- Ten “Snarky” Answers to the “When Are You Going to Have Kids” Question (article)

-- Infertility and the Holidays: How to Survive (1 hr. radio interview with experts)
+- Infertility and the Holidays: How to Survive (1 hr. podcast with experts)